syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 #### By setting InnerStartOffset, InnerEndOffset, OuterStartOffset, and OuterEndOffset

 For relative position, you can use `InnerStartOffset`, `InnerEndOffset`, `OuterStartOffset`, and `OuterEndOffset` properties of Range.
+This positions is responsive for all the window size.

 {% tabs %}